hophopsammy/hophopsammy/README.md

 - 👋 Hi, I’m @hophopsammy
 - 🌱 I’m currently learning data analysis through Python, SQL and visualization tools :) however I've also worked as an Android Dev for a while now :)
-- 📫 You can reach me in Twitter @hophopsammy is my handle there :)

 <!---
 hophopsammy/hophopsammy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.